 Making your museum more accessible will expand your impact and reach to include people with disabilities and their families.
-Disabilities can range from the physical, affecting mobility, vision and hearing, to the cognitive, affecting learning processes.
-The resources below contain many simple, low- or no-cost ways you can make your museum or historic site more accessible to visitors with disabilities.
+Disabilities can be from the physical, affecting mobility, vision and hearing, or cognitive, affecting how patrons learn and process.
+The resources below contain many simple, low- or no-cost ways you can make your museum or historic site more accessible.

-Published by the Smithsonian as an in-house guide for creating accessible museum exhibitions, this website provides a thorough overview of the many ways you can make your own museum more accessible to visitors with a variety of disabilities.
-Topics covered include:
+Published by the Smithsonian as an in-house guide for creating accessible museum exhibitions, this website provides a thorough overview of how you can make your own museum more accessible.
+The guide includes:

 - Maps and resources for wheelchair accessibility

-- Resources for staff and families to facilitate children of the autism spectrum engaging with museum materials
+- Resources for staff and families to help children with Autism Spectrum Disorder (ASD) engage with museum materials

 - Visitor services, including sign language interpretation and braille exhibit guides

-- Guidelines for assessing accessibility and procedures, policies and designs for facilities and exhibits
+- Guidelines for assessing accessibility procedures, policies and designs for facilities and exhibits

 Many museums and historic sites have web sites and blogs, but many users of these resources could benefit from more accessible design.
-This guide from the American Foundation for the Blind suggests small changes you can make to your web presence to make it more accessible, such as:
+This guide from the American Foundation for the Blind suggests small changes you can make your web presence more accessible, such as:

-- How to choose an accessible web service or platform
+- Chosing an accessible web service or platform

 - Improving site design to become more compatible with screen readers

-- Guidelines for adding alternative text and instructions for navigating links
+- Adding alternative text and instructions for navigating links

 - Troubleshooting comment forms and opening new windows from links